Associate Firm - stronger together

 For non-practitioner, support firms, including product providers, platforms and training organisations there is a yearly flat fee of £650.

-Browse the full A-Z list of Personal Finance Society Associate Firms.
+Browse our A-Z list of Personal Finance Society Associate Firms.

-Please get in touch if you have questions or require specific guidance regarding eligibility for Associate Firm prior to submitting an application.
+- Get in touch if you have questions or need guidance before submitting an application.

-If you are ready to submit your application and have the authority to contract on behalf of your firm: apply using the Associate Firm application form.
+If you're ready to submit your application and have the authority to contract on behalf of your firm: apply using the Associate Firm application form.